healthmap/epicore-open/README.md

 ```

-**Important**: You can view your changes at https://epicore.org/~username/epicore/ after completing the following required steps.
+**Important**: You can view your changes at https://epicore.org/~username/epicore/ after completing the following steps.

 ### Copy data files and set permissions